yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

-# Welcome to Environmental Statistics using Stan
+# Welcome to *An Introduction to Environmental Statistics using Stan*
-This one-day short course will introduce students to the statistical aspects of environmental science from the Bayesian perspective.
+This one-day short course will introduce students to the statistical aspects of environmental data from the Bayesian perspective.
 To implement Bayesian models we will use the software Stan, which is a C++ package specifically designed for estimating the parameters of Bayesian models.

+The structure of the course will be as follows:
+### Morning
+1. Introduction to environmental data
+2. Overview of the Bayesian approach to modeling
+3. Analysis of environmental models in Stan

+### Afternoon
+4. Analysis of Southern California air quality using Stan

 # GitHub Table of Contents

-## Statistics Notes for Background
+## /Statistics/
 Here you'll find notes providing introductory mathematical background for the material covered in the course.
 1. Introduction to (Bayesian) Statistics
 2. Introduction to Spatial Statistics

-## Data
+## /Data/
 This section contains links to download the ozone dataset we'll be working with in the afternoon.
 You have access to both the raw data as available from the EPA website, along with the processed data that we'll be working with in class.
 The processing operations involve geographically subsetting for the Southern California region, and combining covariate files (temperature, wind speed, etc.) that are downlaoded separately from the EPA website.
 For those interested, the R and Python code to perform the processing is available in the folders /R/ and /Python/ as makdat.R and makdat.py files, respectively.

-## Models
+## /Stan/
-The code for fitting and analyzing Stan models are arranged as follows.
-The .stan files are contained separately in the /stan/ folder, while the R and Python code to fit and analyze those models are contained in separate folders labeled /R/ and /Python/, respectively.
+This folder contains .stan files that encode the Bayesian models we wish to fit.
 The models we will consider are as follows

-1. Simple linear regression
+1. **Simple linear regression**

-   notebook: simple_linear_regression.ipynb
+    notebook: *simple_linear_regression.ipynb*

-2. Simple linear regression with spatial autocorrelation
+2. **Simple linear regression with spatial autocorrelation**

+    notebook: *simple_linear_regression_cor.ipynb*

-2. Multiple linear regression
+3. **Multiple linear regression with spatial autocorrelation**

-3. Spatial interpolation
+    notebook: *simple_linear_regression_cor.ipynb*

-4. Model comparison
+4. **Spatial interpolation

+    notebook: *interpolation.ipynb*

+## /R/ and /Python/
+The R and Python code to fit and analyze the models above are contained in separate folders labeled /R/ and /Python/, respectively.
+Each folder contains a copies of the *.ipynb* files as specific to the language of your choice.

+Each model notebook contains the basic code to fit the model and plot the results, some brief explanatory background along the way, and a number of exercises exercises of varying complexity that extend the basic analysis.